History of Turkish Airlines in Timeline

 In 1938, Turkish Airlines became part of the Ministry of Transportation.

-In 1945, Turkish Airlines phased in several Douglas DC-3s and Douglas C-47s aircraft.
+In 1945, several Douglas DC-3s and Douglas C-47s were phased into the Turkish Airlines fleet.

-In 1945, Turkish Airlines' fleet grew to 52 aircraft after the addition of Douglas DC-3s used in the Second World War, making it the largest carrier in the Middle East.
+In 1945, the Turkish Airlines fleet grew to 52 after the addition of Douglas DC-3s used in the Second World War.

 1947: Commenced international services

-In 1947, Turkish Airlines commenced international services with the inauguration of Ankara–Istanbul–Athens flights.
-The DC-3s and C-47s enabled the carrier to expand its network.
+In 1947, Turkish Airlines commenced international services with the inauguration of Ankara–Istanbul–Athens flights, utilizing Douglas DC-3s and C-47s to expand its network.

 1956: Reorganized as Türk Hava Yolları A.O.

 In 1956, the Turkish government reorganized the airline under the name Türk Hava Yolları A.O., capitalized at TRY 60 million.
-The airline joined the International Air Transport Association (IATA) shortly thereafter.
+Turkish Airlines also joined the International Air Transport Association (IATA) shortly thereafter.

 1957: BOAC began supplying technical support

-In 1957, British Overseas Airways Corporation (BOAC) began supplying technical support to Turkish Airlines after acquiring a 6.5 percent shareholding, which it held for about 20 years.
+In 1957, British Overseas Airways Corporation (BOAC) began supplying technical support to Turkish Airlines after acquiring a 6.5 percent shareholding.

 In 1967, Turkish Airlines began operating its first jet, a McDonnell Douglas DC-9.